awelzel/tourmap/README.md

+# tourmapp

-tourmapp - show multiple Strava rides on a single map
+Show multiple Strava rides on a single map.

+A demo is running at https://tourmapp.herokuapp.com

 # Running